 MySQL - EXPLAIN command in MySQL

-1. What is EXPLAIN
+1. What is EXPLAIN?

 -

-shows the execution plan for aSELECT
+EXPLAINshows the execution plan for aSELECT(and sometimesDELETE,INSERT,UPDATE) query. -

 It tells you how MySQL will access your tables, whether it uses indexes, how many rows it expects to scan, and in what order.